A person affected by alcohol who ends up causing a car accident faces multiple problems once the hangover subsides.

 By entrusting your matter to legal professionals who specialise in personal injury compensation, we can help smooth this process for you by gathering the necessary evidence and documentation needed to support your claim.

-If you have questions about an accident caused by an intoxicated driver and your entitlement to claim, call Lifestyle Injury Lawyers today for an obligation-free appointment.
+If you have questions about an accident caused by an intoxicated driver and your entitlement to claim, call Gold Coast compensation Lawyers today for an obligation-free appointment.